 Today is that day when you are feeling overwhelmed, you could not stop but overthink about few events happening around you and then you are feeling excessive anxiety.
 Just then you are expected to perform a task which is not in your capacity, you won’t tell why and your family members won’t understand why?
 And all this mostly leads to a situation wherein you are assumed to be irresponsible and ignorant towards your duty.

 How does anxiety affect family relationships?
-It affects when your family member fail to make out the difference in your behavior and instead of reaching out to you and checking on you, criticize you for being what you appear to them.
+It affects when your family member fails to make out the difference in your behavior and instead of reaching out to you and checking on you, criticize you for being what you appear to them.

 4. You are forced to do things